SharePoint/sp-dev-docs/docs/declarative-customization/site-theming/sharepoint-site-theming-powershell.md

 ## Get-SPOHideDefaultThemes

 > [!NOTE]
-> this cmdlet was named as ```Get-HideDefaultThemes``` until December 2017 release of SPO Management Shell.
-We recommend that you'd use the latest version of the PowerShell cmdlets.
+> this cmdlet was named ```Get-HideDefaultThemes``` until the December 2017 release of SPO Management Shell.
+We recommend that you use the latest version of the PowerShell cmdlets.

 The **Get-SPOHideDefaultThemes** cmdlet retrieves the currrent **Set-SPOHideDefaultThemes** setting.
 You might want to use this cmdlet in a PowerShell script to read the setting and then take different actions based on whether the default themes are hidden.
 This cmdlet does not have any parameters.